 Paul Peck Humanities Institute Internships

 Samples of the types of activities in which an intern may participate and contribute are: assisting with new or on-going research programs in one of a wide range of topic areas; performing collection analysis and organization; designing and preparing new exhibits; abstracting and archiving academic materials; planning new educational programs and assisting and guiding museum patrons with their museum visits.
-Final placement of students is carried out by the Smithsonian Internship and Fellows Manager, the Library of Congress Internship Program Specialist, and internship coordinators at other approve internship sites.
-Internships are subject to the availability of opportunities at each institution.
+Final placement of students is carried out by internship coordinators at the placement sites in conjunction with the PPHI Honors Internship coordinator.

 For more information or to schedule an appointment contact email@example.com